 Test data is used at the end of the process to estimate the accuracy of the selected model on unseen data.

-‘privacy leakage’ to refer to the results of various ‘attacks’ on a model that may reveal (parts of) the confidential data it was trained on (sec 3.2).
+‘privacy leakage’ to refer to sensitive data being exposed/revealed.
+This will usually result from an external person running various ‘attacks’ on a model that may reveal (parts of) the confidential data it was trained on (sec 3.2).

 sacro-ml to refer to the toolkit produced in the GRAIMATTER, SACRO, and subsequent projects (e.g. TREvolution) as implemented in the python package sacroml.